plotdb/form/README.md

 # @plotdb/form

-Form related modules for interactive form design throught GUI, with following (expected, TODO) features:
+`@plotdb/form` is a form management package with following feature:

- - design a form through GUI.
+ - form construction with block-based widget
- - designed form serializable and renderable in frontend for end users to fill.
+ - serializable form spec and filled data
- - end user filled result of a form is also serializable.
- - Aware of OT for collaborative editing.
- - Works in both frontend and backend.

-`@plotdb/form` includes following modules:
+It includes following modules:

- - `form.manager`: manage a set of form widgets.
+ `form.manager`: a recursive manager of a set of widgets.
- - `form.widget`: interface between form manager and UI.
+ `form.widget`: a form widget as a bridge between user and manager.
- - `form.opset`: a set of op for validating given input from user.
- - `form.op`: a specific operation for validating given input from user.
+ `form.opset` and `form.op`: operation set and individual operations for validating given inputs from users.
- - `form.term`: a rule ( a op, opset and config based on the specified op ) for validating given input from user.
+ `form.term`: validation rule with configs including used opset/op and corresponding configurations.
+ `form.condctrl`: controller for form dynamics based on given conditions.

+For more information, check markdown document for corresponding modules under `docs/` folder.

+## Simple Usage

+    mgr = form.manager!
+    # prepare a widget
+    widget = new form.widget({root: ...})
+    <~ widget.init!then _
+    widget.deserialize({isRequired: true}, {init: true})
+    mgr.add {widget, path: "name"}
+    mgr.on \change, -> console.log mgr.value!
+    # use condition control
+    mgr.condition!reset conditions: [{src: "name", config: {value: "dummy", path: [...]}}]

-## Draft
+## License

-### form.block attrubite

-An attribute is an aspect of data from a form.block.
-For example, a File form.block could contains following attributes:

- - `size` - size of all files combined.
- - `count` - count of files.
- - `modifiedtime` - modified time of last touched files.
- - `ext` - type of files.

-Every attribute can be associated with one or multiple `form.opset` For example, above `ext` attribute can be associated with `extensions` type, which helps in determining if files in a given `ext` array all belong to certain file type.
+MIT